 - 4.23 The different characteristics of individual areas within the village were assessed according to criteria such as land use, building type, or the period when they were constructed. - 4.24 After this assessment the village was divided into the following sub areas to reflect the subtly differing characteristics of each: - Central (South) - Central (North) - West - East (South) - East (North) - North - 4.25 These character areas are best described as having their own distinctive, individual character or 'sense of place'.
-In other words they share a similar appearance and feel. - 4.26 These areas are defined on Map 2 overleaf. - 4.27 The character assessment also included the separate hamlet of Chapel Green, which is located to the south west of the village. - 4.28 The full character area assessment can be viewed here: http://www.naptonparishcouncil.org.uk/neighbourhood-development-plan/
+In other words they share a similar appearance and feel. - 4.26 These areas are defined on Map 2 overleaf. - 4.27 The character assessment also included the separate hamlet of Chapel Green, which is located to the south west of the village. - 4.28 The full character assessment (as modified in December 2020) can be viewed here: Napton-on-the-Hill Neighbourhood Plan | Stratford-on-Avon District Council

-Map 2 - Character Assessment Sub Areas
+Map 3 - Character Assessment Sub Areas